Meet December Full Moon 2025: The Last “Extreme” Full Moon Until 2042

 December Supermoon – The Last Supermoon of 2025

-The December Full Moon isn’t just the last Full Moon of 2025 — it’s also the last Supermoon of the year.
+The December Full Moon isn’t just the last Full Moon of 2025 – it’s also the last Supermoon of the year.
 It will appear 7.9% larger and 15% brighter than an average Full Moon.
-After this, the next Supermoon won’t occur until November 24, 2026.
+After this, the next Supermoon will occur on January 3, 2026.

-A Supermoon happens when a Full Moon coincides with perigee, the Moon’s closest point to Earth in its orbit.
+A Supermoon happens when a Full Moon occurs near perigee, the Moon’s closest point to Earth in its orbit.
 While it does get slightly bigger and brighter, the difference is subtle — most people won’t notice it with the naked eye.
-However, there’s a way to spot the change: take a photo of the December Supermoon, then capture the January 2026 Full Moon from the same angle and compare!
+However, there’s a way to spot the change: take a photo of the December Supermoon, then capture the upcoming Full Moons of 2026 from the same angle and compare!

 Want to learn more about Supermoons and Micromoons?
 Check out our infographic for details.